vele616/monorepo/packages/jobboard/website/content/jobs/account-manager-smb-current-job-openings-at-netlify-AsZdV.md

 jobType: "other"

 companyWebsite: "https://boards.greenhouse.io/netlify"
-summary: "If you have 2+ years of experience in a consulting, sales,, consider applying to Current Job Openings at Netlify's job post for a new account manager."
+summary: "If you have 2+ years of experience in a consulting, sales, or business development role, consider applying to Netlify's job post for a new Account Manager."
 summaryBackup: "To apply as an account manager at Current Job Openings at Netlify, you preferably need to have some knowledge of: #sales, #management, #ui/ux."
-featured: 20
+featured: 17
 ---

 ## Company Overview